TapasSahoo78/test_repository/README.md

 </html>
 ```

-In this modified version, when the form is submitted, it checks if the checkbox is unchecked.
-If it's unchecked, it disables the text input field, preventing its value from being submitted with the form.
+In this example, we have two hidden input fields within the `#hiddenFields` div.
+When the checkbox is checked, both fields are displayed, and when it's unchecked, both fields are hidden and disabled before form submission.
+You can add more fields and customize the behavior as needed.